Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGP

-The South Korean Ministry of Education announced that it will introduce digital textbooks based on artificial intelligence (AI) in the country's elementary and middle schools from 2025, aiming to diversify students' learning programs.
+The South Korean Ministry of Education announced it will launch AI-based digital textbooks in elementary and middle schools starting in 2025, aiming to diversify students' learning programs.

 Students use tablets in an elementary school classroom in Seoul, South Korea.